Syerram/webpack-starter-kit/README.md

 # Bare minimum example of using webpack

-A quick example of using webpack for setting up JS/CSS and associated assets like images/fonts etc. It also shows how to setup CDN.
+A quick example of using [webpack](http://webpack.github.io/) for setting up JS/CSS and associated assets like images/fonts etc. You can use this as a starter kit or as a reference.
+It assumes you have general awareness of webpack and its purpose.

 **Comments are welcome.**

 ## How to